Darwin Day: Darwin Day Program and Darwin Day Celebration

+In 1992, "The London Evolution Group" was formed by evolutionary biologist James Mallet and systematic botanist Sandra Knapp.
+At first, this consisted of little more than a mailing list of evolutionary biologists in the London area.
+By 1994 plans had coalesced around an annual "Darwin's Birthday Party" at the Linnean Society of London in Piccadilly on or around 12 February to celebrate Darwin's work.
+The program consisted of two speakers, sometimes on opposite sides of some evolutionary question, followed by question and answer session and finally a reception.
+The program continues today in collaboration with the Centre for Ecology and Evolution (CEE), a London-area multi-institution consortium to host talks on evolutionary topics.
+Major players are University College London, the Linnean Society of London and the Natural History Museum, London, but many other universities and research institutions are involved.
+Today the annual February celebration is titled "Darwin Birthday Debate", but the spirit very much lives on.

 In the late 1990s, two Darwin enthusiasts, Amanda Chesworth and Robert Stephens, co-founded an unofficial effort to promote Darwin Day.
 In 2001, Chesworth moved to New Mexico and incorporated the "Darwin Day Program".
 Stephens became chairman of the board and President of this nonprofit corporation with Massimo Pigliucci as Vice-President and Amanda Chesworth as member of the Board, Secretary, and Executive Director.

 Stephens presented the objectives of the organisation in an article titled "Darwin Day An International Celebration."

 In 2002, Chesworth compiled and edited a substantial book entitled Darwin Day Collection One: the Single Best Idea, Ever.
 The objectives of the book were to show the multidisciplinary reach of Charles Darwin and to meld academic work with popular culture.